dave-mccollough/aws-dev-notes/IAM.md

 #### Other Notes
 - IAM is Universal
-- The root account is simply the account created when you first setup your AWS account - Provides omplete access
+- The root account is simply the account created when you first setup your AWS account - Provides complete access to all AWS services
 - New users have no permissions when they are first created
 - New users are assinged a **Access Key ID**  and **Secret Access Keys** when they are created.
     - These are not the same as the password and you cannot use them to login to the AWS console